 - What?
 The EU Deforestation Regulations (EUDR) will apply in Northern Ireland for all businesses importing/exporting in-scope products.

 - When?
-UK is following the timeline set by the EU - applying in NI "in phases" from 30 December 2026.
+UK is following the timeline set by the EU - applying in NI "in phases", from 30 December 2026 for large and medium operators and for all businesses importing/exporting wood products currently regulated under the EUTR, and 30 June 2027 for micro and small operators for all other commodities.

 GB Deforestation Regulations update

-- Initial focus on illegal deforestation only, but with a direction of travel toward a deforestation-free standard (legal and illegal deforestation and land conversion) that is fully aligned to the EU.
+- Initial focus on legality (illegal deforestation) only, but with a direction of travel toward a deforestation-free standard (legal and illegal deforestation and land conversion) that is fully aligned to the EU.
 This would require additional primary legislation.

 - How?
 Defra will publish a consultation on the details of the proposed GB regulation 'later this year'.
 We've heard this could be prior to parliamentary summer recess (23 July), or by the end of this year at the latest.